darts-web/darts-web/_posts/2018-11-09-DARTS-workshop.md

 <p>
     <img src="{{site.baseurl}}/assets/img/group_photo_workshop.jpg" alt="Woops">
-    <em>Group photo of the first DARTS workshop on using DARTS for Geothermal Processes.</em>
+    <em>Group photo of the first workshop on using DARTS for Geothermal Processes.</em>
 </p>

 <p>We are planning to organize several workshops in 2019.
 If you want to start using DARTS for your research project, interested in next worshop